 Given that this is key to the strategy of your event and budget, it is a very good idea to for the main event organiser to have a high level of involvement in this.
-The SXS team can assist with this process.
+Your production company or agency may also have some options.

-Even on smaller events there will be an element of negotiation with performers with regards to what they are doing, what they are bringing, performance times etc. Given the potential intricacy of this work it is best for an experienced professional to do this.
-SXS offer a free Performer Broking service as part of a larger production solution whereby we broker the deal to ensure everything has been covered and everyone is getting value out of the relationship.
-The event organiser may also decide to do this, but it is wise to get input from an experienced professional.
+Even on smaller events there will be an element of negotiation with performers with regards to what they are doing, what they are bringing, performance times etc. Given the potential intricacy of this work it is best for an experienced professional to be involved with this.

 This is the role of speaking to all performers about the event in advance to ensure that everything will run smoothly.
 This includes discussing logistics, kit storage, stage layout, technical requirements, sharing of instruments, food, dressing rooms etc.

 This is the job of deciding what act performs when.
 This also involves creating a running order.
 This needs to be done with careful consideration of what else is happening at the event, such as catering, off-stage entertainment etc.

 This is one of the most important jobs and takes place on the day of the event (plus advance planning).
 The job of the stage manager is to ensure that the performers and production team all know what is happening and what each party needs to do.
 The stage manager is also responsible for ensuring performers get on and off stage at the right times.
 This role requires good people skills, excellent organisation and the ability to think quickly and be flexible.
 It is also helpful for a stage manager to have strong leadership skills.